Labeeb1234/amr/README.md

 ---

-### Upper Layer ROS2 Stack Setup and Process
+### Upper Layer ROS2 Stack Setup and Process [For HUMBLE and IRON DISTROS](for Jazzy and kilted updates check the new repo linorobot2)

 - **Navigation Stack Setup**:
-  As mentioned in the previous section, we utilized the template repository from **LinoRobot2** to set up the navigation stack for the hardware.
+  As mentioned in the previous section, we utilized the template repository from **LinoRobot2 Navigation** to set up the navigation stack for the hardware.
 This provided a solid foundation for our system's navigation capabilities.

 - **Support Packages**:
   The rest of the supporting packages were custom built, including:
   - The **bringup package**
-  - The **bot model description package** (model based on CAD)
+  - The **bot model description package** (model based on CAD-and older CAD model)
   [Source code for these packages here]()

 - **RPLidar Integration**: